-My future aspirations for the show includes a real studio to work from…so that I can host interviews, drop-ins and calls and interactivity with you all.
+My future aspirations for the show includes a real studio to work from.
+I do all shows at home.

-I’m 43, born and raised in Brooklyn NY.
-Currently in Philadelphia, PA.
 My earliest memories include hearing contemporary rock, oldies (what passed for oldies in the 70’s, country and the classic ‘beautiful music’ format from several FM radio stations in NYC.
-Without many luxuries in life as a youth I longed for some amount of self-expression and meaning to life, and my life in particular.
+The actual first voices I heard sung on radio was likely Olivia Newton-John on WYNY or WHN (NYC’s former country-western station) Without many luxuries in life as a youth I longed for some amount of self-expression and meaning to life, and my life in particular.
 Along the way, WPLJ was a constant soundtrack to my 80’s days.

 Soon I would move along to a station I would faintly pick up from Eatontown NJ, the former WHTG, 106.3 FM and learn from the voice of Matt Pinfield about great indie artists at home along with breaking artists from around the world.

-I was among those to first see a band rise and fall by the name of DGeneration.
-The first cassettes I bought were ones of Hendrix (“Smash Hits”), Neil Young (“Freedom”), Pixies (‘Trompe le Monde”), and some European techno compilations.
+My first concert: DGeneration, at Continental (NYC).
+My first cassettes I bought were ones of Hendrix (“Smash Hits”), Neil Young (“Freedom”), Pixies (‘Trompe le Monde”), and some European techno compilations.
 Scouring trade magazines (Spin, Alternative Press), I quickly linchpinned my interests to other bands that drew from the sounds I enjoyed most (My Bloody Valentine, Catherine Wheel, the Orb, to name a scant few).

 In 2000, while redefining my career goals for the umpteenth time, I stumbled upon the medium of Internet radio.
 I had already gravitated to the world of Web in 1998, and truly it opened my eyes and ears to new appreciation of the world about me, as I am sure any of you can understand.
 Voice chat in particular became one of my hobbies (remember Mplayer?), building friendships and acquaintances worldwide.
 In August 2000, I discovered that with my connection, as well as a slew of CDs, mp3s and the like, I could finally produce something more tangible and virtually ‘broadcast’ my thoughts, interests and love for music and related areas.
 After a minute’s thought, I realized that this just might be my calling.
 I would be on Live 365 from 2000 to 2009.